chzerv/linux-workstation-playbook/README.md

 - Better handling of OOM conditions by tweaking Virtual Memory and installing/configuring [earlyoom](https://github.com/rfjakob/earlyoom).
 - Change I/O schedulers depending on disk type (SSD vs HDD vs NVMe).
 - Disable watchdogs for better performance and lower power consumption.
+- Perform some basic system hardening using my [security Ansible role](https://galaxy.ansible.com/chzerv/security).
+Make sure to check the role for available variables.
 - Download my dotfiles and symlink them to the right places.
 - Set capabilities for some programs that require sudo.
 This way, any user can use them without privilege elevation.
 - Apply some minor Gnome Shell tweaks.